onnela-lab/Leveraging-Contact-Network-Information-in-Clustered-Observational-Studies-of-Infectious-Processes/README.md

 # Leveraging-Contact-Network-Information-in-Clustered-Observational-Studies-of-Infectious-Processes

-This README describes how to replicate the analysis in our paper.
+This README describes how to replicate the analysis in our manuscript.

 **Part A: Simulation of Infectious Process on Contact Networks.**